ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-farrer-hypothesis.md

 ## Origins and Definition of the Farrer Hypothesis

-The Farrer Hypothesis, proposed by Austin Farrer in 1955 and developed by Michael Goulder and Mark Goodacre, posits that Mark was written first, Matthew used Mark, and Luke used both, eliminating the need for a hypothetical Q document.[^1][^2][^3][^4] This framework explains the triple tradition (material in all three gospels) and double tradition (material shared by Matthew and Luke) through direct literary dependence, honoring Marcan priority.[^3][^4]
+The Farrer Hypothesis, introduced by Austin Farrer in his 1955 paper *On Dispensing With Q* and developed by Michael Goulder and Mark Goodacre, posits that Mark was written first, Matthew used Mark, and Luke used both, eliminating the need for a hypothetical Q document.[^1][^2][^3][^4] This framework explains the triple tradition (material in all three gospels) and double tradition (material shared by Matthew and Luke) through direct literary dependence, honoring Marcan priority.[^3][^4]

 ### Comparison of Farrer and Two-Source Hypotheses